PreventionBy Mayo Clinic Staff

-- Try to identify and avoid substances that irritate your skin or cause an allergic reaction.
-These can include nickel, jewelry, perfume, cleaning products and cosmetics.
+- Avoid irritants and allergens.
+Try to identify and avoid substances that irritate your skin or cause an allergic reaction.

 - Use moisturizer.
 This can help restore your skin's outermost layer and keep your skin supple.

 - Take care around pets.
 Pets can easily spread to people allergens from plants such as poison ivy.

 - Goldner R, et al. Irritant contact dermatitis in adults. http://www.uptodate.com/home.
 Accessed Feb.
 10, 2014.

 - Goldsmith LA, et al., eds.
 Fitzpatrick's Dermatology in General Medicine.
 8th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=740.
 Accessed Feb.
 10, 2014.

 - McKoy K. Lichen simplex chronicus.
 The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/sec10/ch114/ch114f.html.
 Accessed Feb.
 10, 2014.

 - AskMayoExpert.
 Contact dermatitis.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research, 2013.